FrankPohl/HealthAssistant/README.md

 # Health Assistant
+A MAUI App to enter health data with speech input.
+The speech input is transformed into processable text with the DeepGram services.

+## General Info
-Using Deepgram SDk with direct speech input from Audio in a MAUI app.
+Using DeepGram as the speech recognition in a MAUI Windows app.
-It was intended to provide an app to put in health data in a natrual language dialog.

-# Technical details
+## Technical details
-I'm using different Nuget packages.
-Mainly these
- - NAudio to get the audio from the microphone
- - Deepgram to connect to the deepgram service

-# Problems
-I do not get any answer from the deepgram SDK.
-I do not know whether something wsa processed or not.
-Reopening the connection after close is alos not working as epxected but raises an error.
+To connect the audio from the microphone I'm unsing NAudio.
+The input is deirctly sen dto the DeepGram service.
+This is doen with the Deepgram .NET SDK.

+### Why Deepgram
+Very fast and low latency
+Easy to switch recognition languages

+### And why not
+Bandwith (I have to take care of not sending silence data packages to DeepGram on my own